MTDoven/AutoAiming-by-Yolov8s/README.md

 # AutoAiming-by-Yolov8s
 This program is an implement of yolov8, which can help you aim in a shooting game.
-The biggest advantage is that it can run **extremely fast (average 98.4fps on RTX3060)**.
+The biggest advantage is that it can run **extremely fast (average 98.4fps on RTX3060, 78.6fps if run with PUBG on the same Graphics)**.
 Thanks to its high performance, similar framework may be applied to other fields, such as the tracking of high-speed moving objects.

 ## Requirement
 Generally speaking, **Python>=3.7 and PyTorch>=1.7** is enough.
 But I use **Python==3.9 and PyTorch==2.1.0** (Originally I wanted to use torch.compile(model) to accelerate the program.
 But it has not supported on Windows yet).
 Other requirements are as follows: